patternfly/patternfly-react/packages/react-core/src/components/Page/examples/Page.md

 - `isFilled={true}` will cause the component to grow to fill the available vertical space
 - `isFilled={false}` will cause the component to **not** grow to fill the available vertical space

+By default, the last `<PageSidebarBody>` will grow to fill the available vertical space.
+This can be changed by passing `isFilled={false}` as demonstrated in the following example.

 ```ts file="./PageMultipleSidebarBody.tsx"

 ```